jdrumgoole/otava/docs/CONTRIBUTING.md

 ./poetryw install
 ```

-* Run the development version of hunter using poetry:
+* Run the development version of otava using poetry:

 ```
-./poetryw run hunter ...
+./poetryw run otava ...
 ```

 See the [poetry docs](https://python-poetry.org/docs) for more.